Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons: Introduction and main results

-Theorem~\ref{mthm:smooth:closure} yields a $2$-parameter family $\mathcal{S}_{b,c}$ of smoothly-closing steady solitons (where the parameters $b$, $c$ are described in Theorem \ref{thm:SU3:smooth:closure}).
-However, by rescaling we may normalise so that $b=1$.
-Therefore the questions we still need to address are the following: \begin{itemize}[left=0.75em] \item Which (if any) members of the $1$-parameter family $\mathcal{S}_{1,c}$ of smoothly-closing~\sunitary{3}-invariant steady solitons gives rise to complete solitons on $\Lambda^2_-\CP^2$? \item What is the nature of their asymptotic geometry? \end{itemize} These questions are completely answered by the following result. \begin{mtheorem} Among the $1$-parameter family $\mathcal{S}_{1,c}$ of smoothly-closing $\sunitary{3}$-invariant steady gradient solitons on $\Lambda^2_-\CP^2$ the $1$-parameter subfamily with $c^2 \le \tfrac{9}{2}$ consists of complete solitons, while the $1$-parameter subfamily with $c^2>\tfrac{9}{2}$ consists entirely of incomplete solitons.
-Moreover we have the following additional properties \begin{enumerate}[left=0.25em] \item Any complete $\sunitary{3}$-invariant steady soliton with principal orbit $\sunitary{3}/\T^2$ belongs to this family (up to scaling and discrete symmetries). \item $\mathcal{S}_{1,0}$ is a trivial steady soliton, arising from the Bryant--Salamon~\gthol metric on $\Lambda^2_-\CP^2$.
-It is asymptotic with rate $-4$ to the cone $C_{\tu{tf}}$, the unique $\sunitary{3}$-invariant torsion-free~\gtwo-cone over $\sunitary{3}/\T^2$. \item For $0<c^2<\tfrac{9}{2}$, $\mathcal{S}_{1,c}$ is a nontrivial steady soliton asymptotic with rate $-1$ to the cone $C_{\tu{tf}}$. \item For $c^2=\tfrac{9}{2}$, $\mathcal{S}_{1,c}$ is a complete steady soliton on $\Lambda^2_-\CP^2$ which has exponential volume growth, and asymptotically constant negative scalar curvature. \end{enumerate} \end{mtheorem} For $c=3/\sqrt{2}$ the solution in (iv) has the explicit expression
+Theorem~\ref{mthm:smooth:closure} yields a $2$-parameter family $\mathcal{S}_{b,c}$ of smoothly-closing steady solitons (where the parameters $b >0$, $c \in \R$ are described in Theorem \ref{thm:SU3:smooth:closure}).
+The elements of the family are pairwise non-isomorphic (although there is an orientation-reversing isometry between $\mathcal{S}_{b,c}$ and $\mathcal{S}_{b,-c}$, see Remark \ref{rmk:non_isom}), but by rescaling we may normalise so that $b=1$.
+Because $c = 0$ corresponds to the static soliton on the Bryant--Salamon AC \gtmfd, the stability of AC steady ends asserted in Theorem \ref{mthm:steady_ac_end}(iii) immediately implies that $\mathcal{S}_{1,c}$ is AC for $c$ sufficiently small.
+However, we can do much better than that, and decide which of the cases in the trichotomy from Theorem \ref{mthm:trichotomy} occurs for each value of $c$.

+\begin{mtheorem} Among the $1$-parameter family $\mathcal{S}_{1,c}$ of smoothly-closing $\sunitary{3}$-invariant steady gradient solitons the $1$-parameter subfamily with $c^2 \le \tfrac{9}{2}$ consists of complete solitons all defined on $\Lambda^2_-\CP^2$, while the $1$-parameter subfamily with $c^2>\tfrac{9}{2}$ consists entirely of incomplete solitons (case \textup{(iii)} in Theorem \ref{mthm:trichotomy}).
+Moreover we have the following additional properties. \begin{enumerate}[left=0.25em] \item Any complete $\sunitary{3}$-invariant steady soliton with principal orbit $\sunitary{3}/\T^2$ belongs to this family (up to scaling and discrete symmetries). \item $\mathcal{S}_{1,0}$ is the trivial steady soliton on the Bryant--Salamon~\gthol metric on $\Lambda^2_-\CP^2$.
+It is asymptotic with rate $-4$ to the cone $C_{\tu{tf}}$, the unique $\sunitary{3}$-invariant torsion-free~\gtwo-cone over $\sunitary{3}/\T^2$. \item For $0<c^2<\tfrac{9}{2}$, $\mathcal{S}_{1,c}$ is a nontrivial steady soliton on $\Lambda^2_-\CP^2$ asymptotic with rate $-1$ to the cone $C_{\tu{tf}}$ (case \textup{(i)} in Theorem \ref{mthm:trichotomy}). \item For $c^2=\tfrac{9}{2}$, $\mathcal{S}_{1,c}$ is a complete nontrivial steady soliton on $\Lambda^2_-\CP^2$ with exponential volume growth, and asymptotically constant negative scalar curvature (case \textup{(ii)} in Theorem \ref{mthm:trichotomy}). \end{enumerate} \end{mtheorem} For $c=3/\sqrt{2}$ the solution in (iv) has the explicit expression

 (The Bryant--Salamon torsion-free~\gtstr~in (ii) is described in Example \ref{ex:BS}.)